MATH 21A (SECTION 001), Summer Session I, 1130 Hart, 8-9:40 MTWR

 HERE ARE SOME RULES FOR EXAM 2.

 - 1.)
 IT IS A VIOLATION OF THE UNIVERSITY HONOR CODE TO, IN ANY WAY, ASSIST ANOTHER PERSON IN THE COMPLETION OF THIS EXAM.
+IT IS A VIOLATION OF THE UNIVERSITY HONOR CODE TO HAVE ANOTHER STUDENT TAKE AN EXAM FOR YOU.
 PLEASE KEEP YOUR OWN WORK COVERED UP AS MUCH AS POSSIBLE DURING THE EXAM SO THAT OTHERS WILL NOT BE TEMPTED OR DISTRACTED.
 THANK YOU FOR YOUR COOPERATION.

 - 2.)
 No notes, books, or classmates may be used as resources for this exam.
 YOU MAY USE A CALCULATOR ON THIS EXAM.

 - 3.)
-You will be graded on proper use of derivative and integral notation.
+You will be graded on proper use of limit and derivative notation.

 - 4.)
 Put units on answers where units are appropriate.

 - 5.)
 Read directions to each problem carefully.
 Show all work for full credit.
-In most cases, a correct answer with no supporting work will NOT receive full credit.
+In most cases, a correct answer with no supporting work will receive little or no credit.
 What you write down and how you write it are the most important means of your getting a good score on this exam.
 Neatness and organization are also important.

 SOLUTIONS TO EXAM ARE POSTED ON THIS WEBPAGE.

-THE GRADING SCALE FOR SUMMER 2006 EXAM 2 IS :
+THE GRADING SCALE FOR FALL 2017 EXAM 2 IS :

-TYPES OF QUESTIONS FOR EXAM 3 FOR SUMMER 2006 (THIS IS SUBJECT TO UNANNOUNCED CHANGES.)
+TYPES OF QUESTIONS FOR EXAM 3 FOR FALL 2017 (THIS IS SUBJECT TO UNANNOUNCED CHANGES.)

 - 2 -- Related Rates

-- 3 -- Detailed Graphing (or specific parts of detailed graphing)
+- 2 or 3 -- Detailed Graphing (or specific parts of detailed graphing)

 - 4 -- L'Hopital's Rule